 Meditation is a minty balm to heated emotional upheavals.
 It brings focus back to what’s important: this moment and this breath.
 Sometimes, when struggling to focus during mediation, I count how many breaths I can take before my mind wanders off to hang out with Mad Max.

 Scientists are beginning to find evidence that being in nature has a profound impact on our brains and our behavior, helping us to reduce anxiety, brooding, and stress, and increase our attention capacity, creativity, and our ability to connect with other people.University of California, Berkeley

 There once was a children’s movie that was deeply disturbing yet relevant.
-It began in the future, where our planet is a giant landfill.
+It began in the future, where our planet was a giant landfill.
 Humanity had to leave because it no longer had trees, food, or grizzly bears to cuddle with.

 It did have cockroaches.